What U.S. cities will look like with sea level rise, according to scientific projections - NewsBreak

 We’re already at 1.1 degrees of warming compared to pre-industrial temperatures, but we haven’t even seen the full impact of such heat on the rising sea level yet.

 These projections show that full, eventual impact.
-“Each of the water levels represents the eventual point of equilibrium where the seas stop rising after the earth hits a certain peak temperature,” said Girard.Why can’t we just move water to solve a drought?
+“Each of the water levels represents the eventual point of equilibrium where the seas stop rising after the earth hits a certain peak temperature,” said Girard.If computers can do it, why are real guns still used on film sets?

 Scientists are confident about these outcomes.
 They’re just not sure of the exact timing, Girard explained.